jengeorgekoshy/book_review/README.md

 Video of project demo : https://www.loom.com/share/a63d876bde5046d3a1021a3de1a26e9c

 ## How to configure and run
 * CREST runs on Node.js version 14.16.1.
-Please have node and npm installed before to running this.
+Please have node and npm installed before running this.
 ````
 git clone https://github.com/jengeorgekoshy/book_review.git
 ````